Ripon Truck Accident Lawyer

 - Accidents caused by turning wide: Because trucks need more space when making a right turn, they will frequently swing into the left lane to turn.
 This can cause a collision with vehicles in that lane.

-- Poorly secured loads: A load that is improperly secured can shift inside a truck, causing a rollover accident.
+- Poorly secured loads: A improperly secured load can shift inside a truck, causing a rollover accident.
 Loads on a flatbed truck that are improperly secured can come loose and fall onto the roadway or on top of other vehicles.

 Although the rate of fatalities in motor vehicle collisions with large trucks dropped to its lowest in 2011, it has increased since.
 According to the IIHS (Insurance Institute for Highway Safety), over 2600 people have been killed in accidents with large trucks in 2016.
 Injuries from collisions with big rigs tend to be more severe, with over 500,000 injuries occurring each year.

-I’m Ed Smith, a Ripon truck accident lawyer.
-If you or someone you love has been injured in an accident with a big truck, call me at (209) 227-1931 or (800) 404-5400, for free, friendly advice.
+If you or someone you love has been injured in an accident with a big truck, call our experienced Ripon Truck Accident Lawyers at (209) 227-1931 or (800) 404-5400 for free, friendly advice.
 We also have an online contact page.